andrewshtyka/2-ball/readme.md

-# Three.js experiment with a ball
+# Three.js rotating ball and time

 <!-- **Cards rotate and react on hover**